Bithero-Agency/ninox.d-data/readme.md

-# serialize-d
+# ninox.d-data

-serialize-d is a data serialization provider.
+ninox.d-data is a data serialization provider.

 ## License